Panasonic TZ100 vs Pentax K-3 II

 |10.||Panasonic LX15||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |12.||Pentax KP||Y||stereo / mono||Y||-||-||2.0||Y||-||-|

 |14.||Pentax K-3||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the TZ100 offers wifi support, while the K-3 II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Pentax K-3 II (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Both the TZ100 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the TZ100 was followed by the Panasonic TZ200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic TZ100 and the Pentax K-3 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.